rust-lang/rfcs/text/0000-cargo-libstd-awareness.md

 ```
 This indicates each of `dependencies`, `build-dependencies`, and `dev-dependencies` maps (respectively) is augmented with implicit elements.
 A manual definition may be that or almost any subset, in which case only the included dependency maps are augmented.
-The one additional rule is `"dev"` must be included in the set: we have no plan for Cargoizing the default test runner (either the attribute syntax manipulation or runtime), and wish to be forward-compatible with doing so in the future.

 Finally, if an (explicit) dependency conflicts with one of the implicit defaults, that category of implicit dependency will be skipped.
 For example, if a crate explicit depends on `std` as a build-dependency, neither `std` nor any other implicit build dependency will be injected.